 Paul Azaroff, Hebrew and Judaic Studies teacher and native of New York City, excitedly shares magically detailed stories of his unique Bubbe: a chicken-flicker, a button saleswoman, a trash-picker, a vegetarian, and a window to another world.

-Paul Azaroff was born in 1934 in Brooklyn, New York.
+Paul Azaroff was born in Brooklyn, New York in 1934.